Chandan9898Kumar/maching_coding/src/JavaScript/System_Design/README.md

 .
 With the components and data within each components, we can move on to discuss the interface (APIs) between the components.
 API is an overloaded term and generally refer to the protocol which software components communicate and request/send data between components.
 Client and server communicate via network layer APIs (HTTP/WebSockets).
 Client components generally communicate via functions in the browser runtime.

+`In frontend high-level design, an interface definition (API) refers to the explicit specification of how different components or systems communicate with each other.
+It defines the contract between the frontend (client-side) and backend (server-side) or between UI components themselves.
+This includes:`

+1. Endpoints and Methods: The URLs and HTTP methods (GET, POST, PUT, DELETE, etc.) that the frontend will use to interact with backend services.

+2. Data Formats: The structure of requests and responses, typically JSON or XML.

+3. Parameters and Configuration: Inputs the frontend can send (query parameters, headers, body data) and expected outputs.

+4. Functionality: What each API call does-fetching data, submitting forms, updating resources, etc.

+5. Error Handling: How errors are communicated and managed.

+In component design (e.g., React), the API also refers to the component’s props or configuration options exposed to other developers for reuse without exposing internal complexity

+`Interface definition in front-end system design refers to establishing clear contracts between different parts of your application.
+This includes defining how components communicate with each other, how the front-end interacts with back-end services, and how developers can use and extend your components.
+A well-defined interface is crucial for creating maintainable, reusable, and scalable front-end architectures.`

+*Types of Interfaces in Front-End Development*

+1. `Component Interfaces`
+Component interfaces define how components communicate with each other and how they can be used by developers.
+This includes:

+    1. Props/Inputs: The data and callbacks a component accepts

+    2. Events/Outputs: The events or data a component emits

+    3. Slots/Children: How a component can be extended with custom content

+    4. Public Methods: Functions exposed for parent components to call

+2. `Service Interfaces`
+Service interfaces define how the application interacts with data sources and business logic:

+    1. API Client Services: How the front-end communicates with back-end APIs

+    2. State Management Services: How components access and modify shared state

+    3. Utility Services: How components access common functionality

+3. `External API Interfaces`
+These define how your front-end interacts with external systems:

+    1. REST/GraphQL APIs: Endpoints, request/response formats, authentication

+    2. WebSocket Interfaces: Event types, message formats, connection handling

+    3. Third-Party Library Interfaces: How your code interacts with external libraries

+*Questions to Ask When Defining Interfaces*

+1. `Component Interface Questions`
+    "What props should this component accept, and which should be required vs. optional?"

+    "What events should this component emit to its parent?"

+    "How can developers extend or customize this component's behavior?"

+    "What are reasonable default values for optional props?"

+    "How will this component handle invalid prop values?"

+2. `API Interface Questions`
+    "What endpoints will the front-end need to interact with?"

+    "What request/response formats should be used?"

+    "How should authentication and authorization be handled?"

+    "What error formats should be standardized across APIs?"

+    "How will versioning be handled for API changes?"

+3. `State Management Interface Questions`
+    "What actions can modify the application state?"

+    "How will components access shared state?"

+    "What patterns will be used for asynchronous state updates?"

+    "How will we handle derived state and memoization?"

+4. `Cross-Component Communication Questions`
+    "How will deeply nested components communicate with each other?"

+    "Should we use events, callbacks, or a state management solution?"

+    "How will we avoid prop drilling in the component hierarchy?"

 *Optimizations and deep dive*